-A direct consequence of our dynamic random-shift clustering algorithm is the following new result for the dynamic spanner problem. \begin{theorem} Given any unweighted, undirected graph undergoing edge insertions and deletions, there is a fully dynamic algorithm for maintaining a spanner of stretch $ 2k - 1 $ and expected size $ O (n^{1 + 1/k} \log{n}) $ that has expected amortized update time $ O (k \log^2{n}) $.
-These guarantees hold against an oblivious adversary. \end{theorem} Remember that the decremental algorithm of Baswana et al.~\cite{BaswanaKS12} maintains a spanner of stretch $ 2k - 1 $ and expected size $ O (k n^{1 + 1/k}) $ with total update time $ O (k^2 \log^2{n}) $.
+The dynamic random-shift clustering underlying our dynamic LDD is of independent interest.
+A direct consequence demonstrating the usefulness of our dynamic random-shift clustering algorithm is the following new result for the dynamic spanner problem. \begin{theorem} Given any unweighted, undirected graph undergoing edge insertions and deletions, there is a fully dynamic algorithm for maintaining a spanner of stretch $ 2k - 1 $ and expected size $ O (n^{1 + 1/k} \log{n}) $ that has expected amortized update time $ O (k \log^2{n}) $.
+These guarantees hold against an oblivious adversary. \end{theorem} Recall that the fully dynamic algorithm of Baswana et al.~\cite{BaswanaKS12} maintains a spanner of stretch $ 2k - 1 $ and expected size $ O (k n^{1 + 1/k} \log n) $ with expected amortized update time $ O (k^2 \log^2{n}) $.
 Our new algorithm thus improves both the size and the update time by a factor of~$ k $.
 This is particularly relevant because the stretch/size trade-off of $ 2k - 1 $ vs.\ $ O (n^{1 + 1/k}) $ is tight under the girth conjecture.
 We thus exceed the conjectured optimal size by a factor of only $ \log{n} $ compared to the prior $ k \log{n} $, where $ k $ might be as large as $ \log n $.
 When we restrict ourselves to the decremental setting, we do achieve size $ O (n^{1 + 1/k}) $ with expected amortized update time $ O (k \log{n}) $.
 Again, this saves a factor of~$ k $ compared to Baswana et al.~\cite{BaswanaKS12}.
-To obtain Theorem~\ref{thm:fully dynamic spanner}, employ our dynamic LDD algorithm in sparse spanner construction of Elkin and Neiman~\cite{ElkinN17} and combine it with the dynamic spanner framework of Baswana et al.~\cite{BaswanaKS12}.
-However, we believe that this application is another demonstration of the usefulness of our dynamic LDD algorithm.
+To obtain Theorem~\ref{thm:fully dynamic spanner}, we employ our dynamic random-shift clustering algorithm in the spanner construction of Elkin and Neiman~\cite{ElkinN17} and combine it with the dynamic spanner framework of Baswana et al.~\cite{BaswanaKS12}.

 \paragraph*{Structure of this Paper.}